 The double-headed eagle is the most common symbol associated with the Scottish Rite.
 There are several variations.
 For instance in some jurisdictions, the symbol for the 32º has a triangle with the number 32 on the eagle's breast, while the 33º contains a triangle with the number 33 above the eagle's heads.
 Sometimes the shape of the eagle's heads or wings can indicate the jurisdiction in which it originated, as well.

 Examining the symbolism of Masonic rings is not exactly an easy task, but by becoming familiar with the symbolism of Freemasonry, most will become plainly evident.
 Acquiring such a familiarity is quite simple: most of the symbols in Masonic jewelry are common and well-known to Masons, and have been written about in dozens of books.
 A trip to the public library might provide a wealth of information, as would a simple phone call to a local Masonic lodge.

 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.

 Darren Hoye, "The Many Hidden Messages in Masonic Rings", accessed 14 October, 2010, http://intuitivemeaning.com/2010/06/the-many-hidden-messages-in-masonic-rings/.

 Note that as of October of 2011, Hoye's article has been updated to address some of the issues pointed out here.
-Therefore, some of my quotes may appear to be inaccurate.
+But the Internet remembers everything, so check it out in the Wayback Machine!

 Euclid's 47th Problem (or Proposition) is, I suppose, technically three squares.
 But it would be more proper to describe it as three perfect squares forming a right triangle.